awsdocs/amazon-eks-user-guide/doc_source/configure-sts-endpoint.md

 1. Confirm that the all pods restarted\.

    ```
    kubectl get pods -n kube-system -l k8s-app=aws-node
    ```

-1. View the environment variables for one of the pods and verify that the `AWS_STS_REGIONAL_ENDPOINTS` value is what you set it to in a previous step\.
+1. View the environment variables for one of the pods\.
+Verify that the `AWS_STS_REGIONAL_ENDPOINTS` value is what you set it to in a previous step\.

    ```
    kubectl describe pod aws-node-kzbtr -n kube-system |grep AWS_STS_REGIONAL_ENDPOINTS